 The following have pulled or filed by the Champion press time at 4 p.m.
 Thursday.

-Education specialist Havaughnia Hayes-White, retired teacher Don Bridge, and incumbents James Na and Andrew Cruz have filed nomination papers.
+Education specialist Havaughnia Hayes-White, retired teacher Don Bridge, and incumbent school board member Andrew Cruz have filed nomination papers.

 Former school board member Sylvia Cervantez-Orozco and Vincent Coletta pulled papers.

-The open at-large seats are occupied by Mr. Cruz, Mr. Na, and Irene Hernandez-Blair, who has indicated she will not seek re-election.
+The open at-large seats are occupied by Mr. Cruz, James Na, and Irene Hernandez-Blair, who has indicated she will not seek re-election.

-Mayor Art Bennett, Tyler Shields, Sabir Taqi and Jim Gallagher have filed papers for the District 3 seat occupied by Mr. Bennett.
+Mayor Art Bennett, Tyler Shields and Sabir Taqi have filed, and Jim Gallagher has pulled papers for the District 3 seat occupied by Mr. Bennett.

-Cynthia Moran filed papers for District 5, the seat she currently occupies.
+Cynthia Moran pulled papers for District 5, the seat she currently occupies.